stevetasticsteve/CLA_Hub/lexicon/oxt_extension/dictionaries/README_kgu_PG.txt

-1. Version

-This is version 0.01 of hunspell-kgu.

-2. Copyright
+Copyright

 Kovol spellchecking package for hunspell
-Copyright 2023 Steve Stanley
+Copyright 2024 Steve Stanley

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by